Texas vs Oklahoma college basketball game preview

 Oklahoma has lost its groove.

-It was going along fine and looked like a possible finish contender for at least a finish in the top three in the Big 12, but the offense hasn’t clutched, the defense can’t stop Oklahoma State in back-to-back losses, and It is now on a three-game losing streak and is desperately in need of catching a break moot.
+It was going well together and looked like a possible contender to finish at least in the top three in the Big 12, but the offense is not clutched, the defense cannot stop Oklahoma State in back-to-back losses Is, and is now on a three-game losing streak and desperately in need of catching a break moot.

 Texas has been a bit flaky, but when it’s flaky-good, everything is falling, there are threshers, and the team is playing well with a loss to Texas Tech when the O’s are cold.

-OU allowed Oklahoma State to move close to half its shots over a two-game stretch.
-Texas should be able to do so with an extra pass or two – the team has hit the field 49% or better in six of their last ten matches.
+OU allowed Oklahoma State to move close to half its shots in a two-game stretch.
+Texas should be able to do so with an extra pass or two – the team has hit 49% or better from the field in six of their last ten matches.

 Why would oklahoma win

-When Texas is on, it is great off the field.
+When Texas is on, it is great out of the area.
 It does not have a turnover problem, it is rolling the ball well, and it is good enough from three so that everything opens up.

 When Texas is closed, it is like pulling teeth.
-The team was able to beat Kansas even if nothing fell from the three, but they lost 80–79 in their first meeting with OU.
+The team was able to defeat Kansas even after falling to none of the three, but lost in the first meeting with OU and lost 80–79.

 For all of Suners’ problems, it is shooting relatively well.
 They were not great on the boards, but they were not rolling the ball and they were there in all three defeats.